fferdaus/fferdaus.github.io/_pages/education.md

 - **B.Sc. in Electrical and Electronic Engineering**
-*Bangladesh University of Engineering and Technology, September 2015*
+*Bangladesh University of Engineering and Technology (BUET), September 2015*